AlGepe/OmniSnippets_JS/docs/stdCustomJS/customMsg.rst

     :alt: Custom Message in calculator
     :align: center

-The messages can be static (always the same) or dynamic, and they can be located anywhere in the calculator.
+The messages can be static (always the same) or dynamic (reacting to user input), and they can be located anywhere in the calculator.

-For out **first example** we will look at the simplest version: the static message that is always shown.
+For our **first example** we will look at the simplest version: the static message that is always shown.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
 Check it out at `Custom Message <https://bb.omnicalculator.com/#/calculators/1940>`__ on BB